TheRainstorm/ppt-gpu-subcore/tracing_tool/README.md

 ## Usage

-* Please see our docker [wiki](https://github.com/NMSU-PEARL/PPT-GPU/wiki/Docker-Images-and-Usage) page for how to build the tracing tool and extract the traces using docker.

 *  Setup the **MAX_KERNELS** variable in ***tracer.cu*** to define the limit on the number of kernels you want to instrument in the application

 * For stanalone building and running of the tracing_tool (no docker), please see below: